Jeanne Tubman Wins Best of Show at the August 6 Sault Summer Arts Festival

 The Sault Summer Arts Festival is produced as a public service by the Sault Area Arts Council, based in Alberta House Arts Center in Sault Ste.
 Marie, MI.
 The mission of the Arts Council is to promote the arts in the Sault Area.
 The festival workers and entertainers are, and have always been, all-volunteer.
 Admission to the festival for the general public is free of charge.

-Information about last year's festival is available here.
+Information about this year's festival is available here.

 Sault Area Arts Council Home